jaxgoodlabs/bigmaptosavethefuture/README.md

 Read more [here](https://www.ecorestorationalliance.org/).

-## Where do you fit in?
+## Where Do You Fit In?
 This is a 100% volunteer-driven project.
 Our current volunteers come from a wide range of backgrounds and contribute to the project in very different ways.
 What we have in common is a commitment to climate action, a collaborative spirit, and a deep belief in the potential of regular people to make a big difference.

 If you have these qualities and a little extra time on your hands, please let us know by contacting the project coordinator at patrickkcampbell0[at]gmail.com.

-### Current needs
+### Skills Needed
 We're especially in need of volunteers with the following skills:
 - GIS and webmap app development (Esri suite, QGIS, etc.)
-- Coding / development
+- Coding / custom app and website development
 - Knowledge and resource curation
-- User Research
+- User research
 - Grant writing

 ### Current Opportunities
 Below is a short list of some of our current planned activities, which we will continue to update as the project progresses.
 - Development of the Big Map prototype, including:
+  - Geodatabase development and data modeling
-  - Integration of Experience Builder application with social media, especially through social media post templates and builder and RSS feed
+  - Integration of Experience Builder application with social media, especially through social media post templates and builder
-  -
+  - Development of an inegrated RSS feed to notify users of important updates to the Big Map geodatabase
+  - Integration of Big Map with [Catalist workspace](https://www.catalist.network/)
+  - Gathering and curation of resource commons to support ecorestoration Communities of Practice
 - Grant research and proposal development
+- Project coordination / Task Leads

-Volunteers are also encouraged to pitch their own ideas for future development.
+Contributors are also encouraged to pitch their own ideas for future development.
 Our work style is open and highly collaborative, and many of our tasks are designed to be self-guided.
+Whether you're looking to learn a new skill, level up existing skills, or build your portfolio, please let us know how we can make this experience as valuable to you as it is for us.

 ## Quicklinks
 1. [EcoRestoration Alliance homepage](https://www.ecorestorationalliance.org/)